aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 > bool DeleteTask(string id)
 > ```

-Cancels a long-time conversion operation started previously by *ConvertAsync* method.
+Cancels a long-time conversion operation started previously by the *ConvertAsync* method.